chronosphere-info/r_client/README.md

 ```r
 install.packages("<yourpath>chronosphere_0.1.0-23.tar.gz", repos=NULL)
 ```

+## After install
-Then you should be able to attach it with the regular library function:
+You should be able to attach it with the regular library function:
 ```r
 library(chronosphere)
 ```

+# Usage

-Run dataindex() to see the publically available variables.
+Run dataindex() to see the publicly available variables.